 In addition to his academic publications, Dr Fergusson has been commissioned to write several reports for the Department of National Defence and the Department of Foreign Affairs.
 He lectures to a wide range of military audiences, including the Canadian Forces Barker College.
-Dr. Fergusson has testified on several occasions to the Standing Committee on Foreign Affairs and International Trade, the Standing Committee on National Defence, most recently on North Korea and Canadian Defence, and the Senate Standing Committee on National Security on missile defence.
-He recently completed a ten year appointment to the Defence Science Advisory Board, and a six year position as Honorary Colonel of the Canadian Forces School of Aerospace Studies.
-He is currently the Honorary Colonel of 2 Canadian Air Division.
+Dr. Fergusson has testified on several occasions to the Standing Committee on Foreign Affairs and International Trade, the Standing Committee on National Defence, and the Senate Standing Committee on National Security on missile defence.
+He is a former member of the Defence Science Advisory Board, and a former Honorary Colonel of the Canadian Forces School of Aerospace Studies (now Barker College) and the 2 Canadian Air Division.